levush/iconnect-debian/README.md

 The scripts are tested with debian, they should also work with other distributions, except `setup_packages`.

 ## Setup
+First make sure that the iconnect will boot from an usb stick.
+Use iconnect_usb_boot.sh for this purpose which you execute on the iconnect using ssh.

+So you will want to enable ssh on the iconnect as first step:
+If you have not done so, you will *need to enable ssh* on the stock iConnect, which can be done from Iomega's *hidden* Web UI screen.
+Open https://<iconnect's IP or hostname>/support.html

+with a browser and click on *Support Access*," check *Allow remote access for support* and click *Apply*"

+The password will be soho+<yourpasswd> try soho if you did not set a passwd.
+Then ssh to your iconnect and copy iconnect_usb_boot.sh to /tmp using wget or scp and make it executeable chmod 777 /tmp/connect_usb_boot.sh If you are sucessful, you can now boot your iconnect using a usb stick.

 Be sure that you have git-lfs installed before you clone the repository.
 For Debian: `sudo apt install git-lfs`
 After cloning initialize lfs in repository: `git lfs install`